Mars-tin/awesome-theory-of-mind/README.md

 ### How To Contribute

-Welcome to be a collaborator!
+Welcome to contribute to our paper list or be a collaborator!
 - To add missing papers: Please create an issue or pull request, so the team can make the update.
-- To become a contributor: Please drop a email to [Martin](mailto:marstin@umich.edu).
+- To become a contributor: Please drop an email to [Martin](mailto:marstin@umich.edu).

 ## Table of Contents